polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/forkless-upgrade.md

 ---
 title: Upgrade a running node
-description: Perform a forkless runtime upgrade on a running Substrate network.
 ---

 Unlike many blockchains, the Substrate development framework supports **forkless upgrades** to the runtime that is the core of the blockchain.